ibm-cloud-docs/FileStorage/dr-accessible-primary.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Disaster Recovery - Failover with an accessible primary volume
+# Fail over with an accessible primary volume for disaster recovery
 {: #dr-accessible}

+Quickly access your data on the secondary site when the primary storage remains accessible after a catastrophic event by following these failover steps.
+{: shortdesc}

-If a catastrophic event occurs on the primary site and the primary storage is still accessible, customers can take the following steps to quickly access their data on the secondary site.
+If a catastrophic event occurs on the primary site and the primary storage is still accessible, you can take the following steps to quickly access your data on the secondary site.

 Before you start the failover, make sure that all host-authorization is in place.
 {: requirement}